Field Identification

 Organic Control Methods

-Probe and crush larvae in accessible galleries on young trees when detected early.
-Pheromone traps monitor male flights for nematode timing.
-For severe infestations on single trees, consider removal to protect neighboring trunks.
+Probe and crush larvae in accessible galleries on young trees when detected early — insert a stiff wire into fresh entry holes and push through the gallery.
+Dig away soil from the crown in fall to expose galleries for inspection and physical removal.
+Pheromone traps for adult moths help time nematode applications precisely.
+For severe infestations on young trees, removal may be necessary to protect neighboring trees.

 Let Nature Handle It